Professor of Art

 Edgar Heap of Birds.
 Durham, NC: Duke University Press, 2015.

-Contributing author to Reframing Photography: Theory and Practice, by Rebekah Modrak London: Routledge, 2010.
+Reframing Photography: Theory and Practice.
+With Rebekah Modrak.
+London: Routledge, 2010.

 Native Moderns: American Indian Painting, 1940-1960.
 Durham, NC: Duke University Press, 2006.